bcreasy/octopress/source/_posts/2005-05-03-time-traveler-convention-may-7th-2005ad.markdown

 comments: true
 categories:
 ---
-Note: This page is a mirror of the original page found <a href="http://web.mit.edu/adorai/timetraveler/">here</a>.
+Note: This page is a mirror of the original page found [here](http://web.mit.edu/adorai/timetraveler/).
 Please make your own mirror of the original page on your own web log or journal and don't link to this one.

 The Time Traveler Convention<br>
 May 7, 2005, 10:00pm EDT (08 May 2005 02:00:00 UTC) (event starts at 8:00pm)<br>